RomilMovaliya/Building-a-Simple-Video-Conferencing-App-with-VideoSDK-in-Android/README.md

 > `Note` : If your project has set `android.useAndroidX=true`, then you need to set `android.enableJetifier=true` in the `gradle.properties` file to migrate your project to AndroidX and avoid duplicate class conflict.

-# Structure of my Project

-# Application Architecture of my Project
+# Architecture of my Project Implementation.

 # Step 1: First We Initializing VideoSDK
 Create MainApplication class which will extend the `android.app.Application`.